 Gap insurance is for those taking out auto loans, especially with very little down.
 But it’s not for everyone.
-Here are some examples of situations when you don’t need gap car insurance:
+Here are some examples of situations when you don’t need guaranteed asset protection:

-- You’ve paid off most of the car loan and now owe less than the market value
+- You’ve paid off most of the loan and now owe less than the market value

 - If your car gets totaled, you can afford to take the financial hit